nsqio/nsqio.github.io/_posts/2012-09-01-utilities.md

 #### Command Line Options

+    -channel string
-    -channel="nsq_to_http": nsq channel
+        nsq channel (default "nsq_to_http")
+    -consumer-opt value
-    -consumer-opt=: option to passthrough to nsq.Consumer (may be given multiple times, http://godoc.org/github.com/nsqio/go-nsq#Config)
+        option to passthrough to nsq.Consumer (may be given multiple times, http://godoc.org/github.com/nsqio/go-nsq#Config) -content-type string
-    -content-type="application/octet-stream": the Content-Type used for POST requests -get=: HTTP address to make a GET request to. '%s' will be printf replaced with data (may be given multiple times) -http-timeout=20s: timeout for HTTP connect/read/write (each)
+        the Content-Type used for POST requests (default "application/octet-stream") -get value
+        HTTP address to make a GET request to. '%s' will be printf replaced with data (may be given multiple times) -http-client-connect-timeout duration
+        timeout for HTTP connect (default 2s)
+    -http-client-request-timeout duration
+        timeout for HTTP request (default 20s)
+    -lookupd-http-address value
-    -lookupd-http-address=: lookupd HTTP address (may be given multiple times) -max-in-flight=200: max number of messages to allow in flight -mode="round-robin": the upstream request mode options: multicast, round-robin, hostpool -n=100: number of concurrent publishers
+        lookupd HTTP address (may be given multiple times) -max-in-flight int
+        max number of messages to allow in flight (default 200) -mode string
+        the upstream request mode options: round-robin, hostpool (default), epsilon-greedy (default "hostpool") -n int
+        number of concurrent publishers (default 100)
+    -nsqd-tcp-address value
-    -nsqd-tcp-address=: nsqd TCP address (may be given multiple times) -post=: HTTP address to make a POST request to.  data will be in the body (may be given multiple times) -sample=1: % of messages to publish (float b/w 0 -> 1) -status-every=250: the # of requests between logging status (per handler), 0 disables -topic="": nsq topic
+        nsqd TCP address (may be given multiple times) -post value
+        HTTP address to make a POST request to.  data will be in the body (may be given multiple times) -sample float
+        % of messages to publish (float b/w 0 -> 1) (default 1)
+    -status-every int
+        the # of requests between logging status (per handler), 0 disables (default 250) -topic string
+        nsq topic
+    -version
-    -version=false: print version string
+        print version string

 ### nsq\_to_nsq